nevenaciric/ML4NGP-practical/README.md

 <ins>3.step</ins></br>
 Enter the following link to the materials template: https://github.com/nevenaciric/ML4NGP-practical/blob/main/Disorder-order%20classification%20of%20protein%20regions%20-%20Template.ipynb</br>
-This link is obtained by clicking on the corresponding Jupyter Notebook inside this GitHub repository.
+This link is obtained by clicking on the corresponding Jupyter Notebook inside this GitHub repository and copying its URL.

 <ins>4.step</ins></br>
 Click the <b>Loop</b> (search) button